|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Add ingredients (milk, honey, butter, flour, salt, and yeast) to the bread machine pan in the order recommended by your bread machine manufacturer.
+Add the ingredients to the bread machine pan in the order recommended by your bread machine manufacturer.

 Choose the basic or white bread setting and the medium crust setting.